You may wish to read an introduction to this section first.

 The waterfront today

 The small harbour shown in the etching by Adam has been replaced by a sea promenade with restaurants and parking facilities.
 Palm trees impair the overall view of the waterfront which has a length of 157m/515ft.
 Diocletian did not commission an exceptionally large building.
-Castra Albana, the barracks built by Emperor Septimius Severus at Albano had a length of 400m/1312ft and Terme di Diocleziano, the baths named after the emperor in Rome were four times the size of the palace.
+Castra Albana, the barracks built by Emperor Septimius Severus at Albano had a length of 400m/1312ft and Terme di Diocleziano, the baths named after the Emperor in Rome were four times the size of the palace.

 The uniformity of the colonnaded loggia was interrupted by three Serliana, a structure consisting of an arched lintel between two flat ones.
 It can also be found inside the palace and is the most interesting aspect of the building from an architectural viewpoint.
-Serliana became popular in the IInd century AD (in particular in buildings linked to Emperor Hadrian e.g. Hadrian's Temple at Ephesus and Villa Adriana at Tivoli) and again in Renaissance and Baroque architecture (e.g. Villa Lante at Bagnaia and Borromini's windows at Piazza Navona).
+Serliana became popular in the IInd century AD (in particular in buildings linked to Emperor Hadrian e.g. Hadrian's Temple at Ephesus and Villa Adriana at Tivoli) and again in Renaissance and Baroque architecture (e.g. Villa Lante at Bagnaia and Borromini's windows in Piazza Navona).

 The waterfront does not have a monumental gate, but just a small opening in the wall.
 We can therefore assume that the gate on the opposite (northern) side of the palace was Porta Praetoria (the main gate of castra stativa).
-It is likely that the two niches at the sides of the entrance housed statues of Diocletian and Maximian, a general whom the emperor associated to power in 285.
+It is likely that the two niches at the sides of the entrance housed statues of Diocletian and Maximian, a general whom the Emperor associated to power in 285.
 The gate was protected by two (lost) projecting octagonal towers.
 The current names of the gates making reference to metals were used in the first Venetian descriptions of the town.
 Golden Gate is the name of a gate in the Byzantine walls of Constantinople.

 Porta Aurea: (left) etching by R. Adam; (right) detail highlighting the missing columns